Pieter van Langen

 These seven sorts almost entirely correspond with the seven internal factors in the McKinsey 7S Model.
 Other points of departure are conceivable, but the McKinsey 7S Model applies well in practice.
 Furthermore, many managers know this model.
 For a brief introduction to this model, see, for instance, Strategic Management Insight or Investopedia.

-In practice, the two sorts Systems and Style may be hard to distinguish.
-For instance, a design team may define style as the processes and procedures the team members have agreed to follow.
+In practice, the two sorts Systems and Style can be hard or unnecessary to distinguish.
+For instance, a design team may define style as the processes and procedures the team members are used to follow.
 In such cases, you may conveniently combine the two sorts into one sort, System.

 Framework for design knowledge

-The seven sorts of design knowledge and their interrelationships form a framework that can be used to:
+The seven sorts of knowledge and their interrelationships form a framework that can be used to:

 • Grow knowledge that is of interest to design work.